 Employers in Puerto Rico are required to support breastfeeding employees by providing break time to pump at work for up to one year after the child’s birth.
-In addition, Puerto Rico law stipulates that mothers who have access to in-house daycare have the right to breastfeed their infants for one hour (divided as they see fit) during the work day for 12 months.
+In addition, Puerto Rico law stipulates that mothers who have access to in-house daycare have the right to breastfeed their infants for one hour (divided as they see fit) during the work day for one year.
 Read the law: P.R.
 Laws Ann. tit.
 29, §§ 478 et seq.

 PR Breastfeeding FYI

 Breastfeeding mothers in Puerto Rico are exempt from public indecency laws and from jury duty.
 In addition, Puerto Rico also officially recognizes the importance of supporting breastfeeding mothers by declaring the first week of August “World Breastfeeding Week,” as well as the entire month of August “Breastfeeding Awareness Month.”(Puerto Rico is the only state or territory to make it official law!)
 Read the law: 1 L.P.R.A. § 5165

 Mamava designs solutions to empower breastfeeding and pumping mamas on the go, like our freestanding lactation pods and lactation space locator app.

 Now that you know the law, what next?

 Note: Mamava’s goal is to provide the most up-to-date legislative information available.
 But federal, state, and municipal laws are constantly evolving—which is a good thing!
 So if we’ve missed something, we appreciate any additions or corrections.
 Contact us at [email protected]

 Mamava Breastfeeding Laws key

 State law protects breastfeeding in public (now true of all states).
 There are no state-level workplace breastfeeding laws.
 Breastfeeding mothers, who are paid hourly, are covered by the federal FLSA.
 Not the breast-case scenario.